-Brè and Monte Boglia
+Monte Brè and Monte Boglia

-The trek to the top of Boglia begins in one of Switzerland’s most picturesque villages, Brè.
+On the opposite end of Lugano’s bay is Monte Boglia, easily recognizable by the bald crown of its summit.
+The trek to the top of Boglia begins on Monte Brè, another mountain and home to one of Switzerland’s most picturesque villages.
 First recorded in 1280, Brè retains many of the rustic architectural elements of traditional Ticinese settlements, such as a large stone lavatoio—a communal washfountain which was a fixture of European villages in days before the washing machine.
-Linger long enough and you might even hear a conversation in Ticines, a waning dialect of the Lombard language spoken across Ticino and neighboring Italian Lombardy.
-The round trip to and from Boglia takes roughly five hours, and those who make it all to the way to its peak are rewarded with stunning sights of Lugano’s bay, the vast expanse of the Prealps, and Ticino’s untamed backcountry.
+Linger long enough and you might even catch a conversation in Ticinese, a waning dialect of the Lombard language spoken across Ticino and neighboring Italian Lombardy.
+The round trip from Brè to Boglia takes roughly five hours, and those who make it all to the way to its peak are rewarded with stunning sights of Lugano’s bay, the vast expanse of the Prealps, and Ticino’s untamed backcountry.